Gift-Chukwudi/Data-Analysis/PowerBI_Projects/Expense_Analysis/README.md

 ## Problem Statement

-ABC Limited (hypothetical) lacks a clear and consistent approach to tracking IT departmental expenses across regions against approved budgets and estimates, limiting visibility into spending trends, key cost drivers, and potential cost overruns.
+ABC Limited lacks a unified system for analyzing historical IT departmental expenses across regions, making it difficult to clearly visualize spending patterns, identify major cost drivers, and understand trends in relation to approved budgets and estimates.

 ## Project Structure